-Hamburger Recipe for Sliders with Hawaiian Rolls or Dinner Rolls
+Hamburger Recipe for Sliders with King’s Hawaiian Rolls or Dinner Rolls

-While you can make these on regular dinner rolls, you just can’t beat making this recipe for Hawaiian Rolls Sliders using Kings Hawaiian Rolls.
+While you can make these on regular dinner rolls, you just can’t beat making this recipe for King’s Hawaiian Rolls Sliders using the number one actual Kings Hawaiian Rolls.
 Read further and you’ll discover the secrets from the past on how they were originally created that made them a smash hit.
 Everyone will be quite surprised at how extremely flavorful these are.

 Burger Sliders from the 1970s